sakr-m/mongo-spark-jupyter/readme.md

 We can verify that the Jupyter Lab is up and running by navigating to the URL: http://localhost:8888

+To get access to the MongoDB content: http://localhost:8181

 The Jupyter notebook URL which includes its access token will be listed at the end of the `run.sh` script.
 NOTE: This token will be generated when you run the docker image so it will be different for you.
 Here is what it looks like:

 ![Image of url with token](https://github.com/RWaltersMA/mongo-spark-jupyter/blob/master/images/url.png)